Non-reciprocal Cavity Polariton with Atoms Strongly Coupled to Optical Cavity: Introduction

-Alternatively, since $\mathcal{T}\boldsymbol{S}\mathcal{T}^{-1}=-\boldsymbol{S}$ for the spin operator $\boldsymbol{S} \neq 0$, the T-symmetry is naturally broken by preparing spin state of photons with $\boldsymbol{S}\neq-\boldsymbol{S}$ (circular polarization).
-Therefore, when the photon interacts with the atom, assisted with the selection rules, the non-reciprocal transmission of a photon propagating along $z$-direction could be realized by preparing the atom to a ground state with biased spin state $S_{z}$, where the external bias field is not necessary.
-Very recently, such bias-field-free non-reciprocal atom-photon interaction has been studied experimentally with nano-photonic structures, where the isolation~\cite{Sayrin2015} and circulation~\cite{Sollner2015,Scheucher2016} for single photons have been demonstrated.
-However, due to the limited coupling strength for single atom, the performances of these devices ($\sim10\,\mathrm{dB}$ isolation, saturated for single photons) are greatly limited compared to their commercial counterparts.
+Alternatively, since $\mathcal{T}\boldsymbol{S}\mathcal{T}^{-1}=-\boldsymbol{S}$ for the spin operator $\boldsymbol{S}$, the T-symmetry is naturally broken by preparing the internal spin state of atoms or emitters with $\boldsymbol{S}\neq-\boldsymbol{S}$.
+Therefore, when the photon interacts with atoms, assisted by the selection rules, the non-reciprocal transmission of the photon propagating along the $z$-direction could be realized by preparing the atoms to a ground state with biased spin state $S_{z}$.
+Recently, the strong coupling between single atoms or single quantum dots and chiral photons has been studied experimentally in a whispering-gallery-mode (WGM) microresonator~\cite{Junge2013} and nanowaveguide~\cite{Sayrin2015}, where the non-reciprocal transmission of light fields can be realized via the unequal interaction strength between the emitters and photons with different chirality.
+The isolation~\cite{Sollner2015} and circulation~\cite{Scheucher2016} of single photons have been demonstrated.
+In these experiments, the intrinsic chiral property of the evanescent field of the WGM microresonator or the nanowaveguide is adopted, but the achievable isolation ratio is limited to 13\,dB due to the small atom number.